xliusufe/tensorApp/README.md

 # tensorApp
-  High-order SVD approximation by Tucker and CANDECOMP/PARAFAC (CP) decomposition and selection of ranks.
-Transfer a tensor's modal unfoldings to another.
+  High-order SVD approximation of a tensor by Tucker or CANDECOMP/PARAFAC (CP) decomposition and rank selection.
+Transfering a tensor's modal unfoldings to another.

 # Installation